Alpha and Omega (film): Plot

-In Alberta, Canada’s Jasper National Park, Omega wolf Humphrey and his Omega friends slide down a hill on a log.
-However, the plan goes entirely wrong as they try to maneuver the log down the mountain.
-Meanwhile, Alpha wolf Kate practices her hunting skills on her younger Omega sister, Lilly, much to her annoyance.
-Humphrey and Kate join each other mid air, excited to see each other again.
-However, Humphrey begins to feel nauseated by their spinning, and the two fall onto the ground.
-As Humphrey tries to join Kate, Winston, leader of the Western pack and Kate’s father, stops Humphrey in pursuing her.
-He reminds Humphrey that Alphas and Omegas cannot mate according to pack law, and that Kate is going off to Alpha school until Spring.
-Humphrey looks on, saddened by her departure.
+In Alberta, Canada's Jasper National Park, young Omega wolf Humphrey and young Alpha wolf Kate have a secret crush on each other.
+As Kate leaves for Alpha school, Winston, Kate and Lilly's father and leader of the Western Pack, is conscious of their friendship and reminds Humphrey that Alphas and Omegas cannot marry, according to the pack law.

 Spring time comes around, and both Kate and Humphrey mature.
-Humphrey and his friends seem to master the ways of log boarding, but their fun stops short when they crash into a rock.
-They then see Kate on her first ever hunt, pursuing a herd of caribou.
-As Kate and her team close in on the caribou, they are interrupted by a group of two enemy Eastern pack wolves, which causes a stampede.
-As Kate saves the two Eastern wolves from getting trampled, the Western pack wolves start a fight.
-Humphrey and his friends then break up the conflict.
-Later that night, Winston meets up with Eastern pack leader Tony, as they discuss the pack’s food shortage.
-The two then agree that merging the packs together would end their conflict, and decide that Kate should marry Tony’s Alpha son, Garth.
-Kate, overhearing their conversation, agrees for the good of the pack.
+Humphrey and his friends see Kate on her first hunt, pursuing a herd of caribou.
+As Kate and her team close in on the caribou, they are interrupted by two enemy Eastern pack wolves, which causes a stampede.
+As Kate saves the two Eastern wolves from getting trampled, the Western pack wolves start a scuffle.
+Humphrey and his friends break up the conflict.

-During the Moonlight Howl (the howling between wolves), Kate and Garth finally meet.
-Garth tries to show off his howl, but Kate is unimpressed and excuses herself.
-She then runs into Humphrey, but the two get tranquilized by park rangers and are taken to Sawtooth National Recreation Area in Idaho.
-The two meet golfing goose Marcel and his duck caddie Paddy.
-Kate and Humphrey learn that they were relocated to repopulate the species, and agree that they must return home to Jasper Park before the two packs start a war.
-As the packs discover that Kate has gone missing, Tony warns Winston that if Kate doesn’t return, war will be inevitable.
-Lilly decides to show Garth around the Western pack’s territory until Kate returns, and the two fall in love.
+Winston meets with Eastern pack leader Tony to discuss the pack's food shortage.
+They agree that merging the packs together would end their conflict.
+They decide that Kate should marry Tony's Alpha son, Garth, to unite the packs, and meet tonight at the Moonlight Howl.
+Kate, overhearing their conversation, begrudgingly agrees for the good of the pack.

-As Kate and Humphrey catch a ride on an RV, Humphrey has to urinate and gets out while the vehicle pulls over at a nearby gas station.
-He then finds a cupcake and eats it, as the frosting covers his mouth.
-Two men mistake him for a wolf with rabies, and they attempt to shoot Humphrey with a gun.
-Kate then leaps out to save him, and the two flee.
+During the Moonlight Howl, Garth reveals he is bad at howling, and an unimpressed Kate politely excuses herself.
+She runs into Humphrey, but the two get tranquilized by park rangers and are taken to Sawtooth National Recreation Area in Idaho.
+They meet golfing goose Marcel, and his duck caddie Paddy.
+Kate and Humphrey learn that they were relocated to repopulate the species, and agree that they must return home to Jasper Park, sneaking in a RV.